 Upgrading to iPadOS 15 is not rocket science and can be done in under 30 mins.
 However, you would need to follow the steps listed below correctly so that you don’t end up bricking your device.

 Which version should you choose?
 (Developer vs Public)

 This should be obvious to everyone, so if you’re a developer and have a developer account ready, then get the developer built from the link here.
-However, if you’re a regular Joe looking to get your iPad to the latest version, get the Public Beta from the link here.
+However, if you’re a regular Joe looking to get your iPad to the latest version, get the Public from the link here.
 Do note that having a developer profile with Apple isn’t easy, and it requires a $99 annual subscription fee.
 So, if you’re a casual user, we would recommend you go ahead and sign up with the public beta programme, as it is free and is a lot easier to access.

 1. Install through OTA update

 The OTA update method is the easiest and most convenient method of getting your iPad to the latest version.
-All you need to have is an iPad and a beta profile that you can get from the links below.

 - Head on to the links above on your iPad and sign in with your profile

 - Now, download the beta profile for the respective betas and install it

 - Confirm the installation by going in the Settings app and then on the “General” section.